 Our mission at GEN4 Services, LLC. is to provide businesses the competitive advantage in their pursuit of Department of Defense Government Contracts.
-We are the industries "Team Member of Choice" for producing wining proposals and retaining government contracts in the area of DOD Logistics, Personnel Services, Aviation and Base Operations.
+We are the industries "Team Member of Choice" for producing winning proposals and retaining government contracts in the area of DOD Logistics, Personnel Services, Aviation and Base Operations.
 Our corporate leadership as well as proposal development will give assurance of winning proposals for your new business projects.

 Vice President of Operations

 Lieutenant Colonel (Emmett) C. Shaffer III, USA (Ret) is the President of GEN4 Services, and Managing Partner of CLX Support Services.
 He retired from the U.S. Army in 2003, following 22 years of distinguished service.
 He is a graduate of Brookfield High School, Brookfield Ohio and a Distinguished Graduate of Youngstown State University, Youngstown Ohio.